dongasr/dtmbr/content/scenarios.md

 date: 2017-10-31T21:28:43-05:00
 draft: false
 ---
+# Exploring designs through storytelling

-Scenarios - also referred to as future scenarios or user stories - use storytelling to explore design ideas by grounding them in a real context.
-They connect design ideas to the people who will use the product or service.
-Their focus, therefore, is on the relationship between people and the designed product or service, their objectives, the context, and potential social implications.
+Scenarios ' also referred to as future scenarios or user stories ' use storytelling to explore design ideas by grounding them in a real context.